SciML/ModelingToolkit.jl/docs/src/basics/Events.md

 by solving the nonlinear reinitialization problem afterwards.

 We will use two examples to describe `ImperativeAffect`: a simple heater and a quadrature encoder.
-These examples will also demonstrate advanced usage of `ModelingToolkit.SymbolicContinousCallback`, the low-level interface that the aforementioned tuple form converts into and allows control over the exact SciMLCallbacks event that is generated for a continous event.
+These examples will also demonstrate advanced usage of `ModelingToolkit.SymbolicContinuousCallback`, the low-level interface that the aforementioned tuple form converts into and allows control over the exact SciMLCallbacks event that is generated for a continuous event.

 ### [Heater](@id heater_events)